d3vilh/raspberry-gateway/README.md

    **This is still under testing!** If you afraid of it - just skip to CLI installation.

-  5. Modify `inventory.ini` by replace of IP address with your Pi's IP, or comment that line and uncomment the `connection=local` line if you're running it on the Pi you're setting up. **Double check** that the `ansible_user` is correct for your setup.

-  6. Run Webinstall binary:
+  5. Run Webinstall binary:
      ```shell
      secret@rpgw:~/raspberry-gateway $ ./webinstall
      2023/07/07 18:01:03 Welcome!
 The web interface will guide you on installation process.
      Installation logs: webinstall.log
      2023/07/07 18:01:03 Starting web server on http://10.10.10.18:8088
      ```
-  7. Copy server address (`http://10.10.10.18:8088` as above example) from the console and paste into your browser, then press Enter.
+  6. Copy server address (`http://10.10.10.18:8088` as above example) from the console and paste into your browser, then press Enter.
 Raspberry-Gateway webinstall window will appear:
      ![Raspberry Monitoring Dashboard in Grafana picture 1](/images/Webinstall-01.png)
-  8. Choose all the components you would like to install and change all the passwords (keep them in mind).
+  7. Choose all the components you would like to install and change all the passwords (keep them in mind).
+     > **Note**: You can leave all the passwords as default, but it's not recommended.
-  9. Press "Save" button.
+  8. Press "Save" button.
 When your configuration is ready:
      ![Raspberry Monitoring Dashboard in Grafana picture 1](/images/Webinstall-02.png)
-  10. Then press "Install" button.
+  9. Then press "Install" button.
 It will initiate installation in background:
      ![Raspberry Monitoring Dashboard in Grafana picture 1](/images/Webinstall-03.png)
-  11. The installation process will take some time.
+  10. The installation process will take some time.
       Once that's done, it'll be like you have a new **Raspberry Gateway** up and running.

       You can scroll down for `Quick Links` or close browser window and anjoy your new Raspberry Gateway.